Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 • The title is geo-restricted.

-“I have duplicates.”
+“I have duplicates”

-• you transferred the same playlist twice,
+• You've uploaded the same playlist twice,

-• The tool matched two similar versions.
+• The tool found two similar versions.

 Depending on the tool, the order can be partially recreated.

-“My downloaded offline tracks are not syncing”
+“My offline downloads aren’t syncing”

 Can I transfer all my playlists at once?